claudiofahey/hsk-docs/deploying-cloudera-cdh-5-with-isilon.rst

-EMC Isilon and Cloudera are pleased to communicate a business collaboration and intention to enable joint support for EMC Isilon scale-­‐out NAS and Cloudera Enterprise products to bring the value of Cloudera Enterprise to customers using EMC Isilon storage.
+EMC Isilon and Cloudera are pleased to communicate a business collaboration and intention to enable joint support for EMC Isilon scale-out NAS and Cloudera Enterprise products to bring the value of Cloudera Enterprise to customers using EMC Isilon storage.

-EMC Isilon Scale‐Out NAS storage for Hadoop currently supports the Apache Hadoop Distributed File System (HDFS) protocol.
-CDH is 100% open source and is the only Hadoop solution to offer batch processing, interactive SQL and interactive search, as well as enterprise‐grade continuous availability.
+EMC Isilon Scale-Out NAS storage for Hadoop currently supports the Apache Hadoop Distributed File System (HDFS) protocol.
+CDH is 100% open source and is the only Hadoop solution to offer batch processing, interactive SQL and interactive search, as well as enterprise-grade continuous availability.

 EMC Isilon allows a customer to start using Hadoop now by using already existing data thus eliminating extra copies and reducing associated CAPEX costs for additional storage capacity.
-In addition, EMC Isilon is the only Hadoop storage solution that allows you access to the data via NAS (i.e. SMB) or HDFS protocols as well as providing a  POSIX‐Compliant file system for regulated environments.
+In addition, EMC Isilon is the only Hadoop storage solution that allows you access to the data via NAS (i.e. SMB) or HDFS protocols as well as providing a  POSIX-Compliant file system for regulated environments.

 EMC Isilon and Cloudera are now jointly working to support the following